 Next, add two more books to the stack and roll the car again, measure again.
 And repeat as many times as you like!

 See?
-I told you those were super simple, hands-on science and math activities to do with the kids!
+I told you those were super simple hands-on science and math activities to do with preschoolers and toddlers too!

 Now, go have some fun with them!

 What are your favorite simple hands-on science and math activities?